A company’s Accounts Payable (AP) function can be one of the most stressful and challenging jobs in the business.

 7) The Vendor Isn’t Communicating Correctly

-Let them know right away that there needs to be an improvement in communication so you can get back on track with payments.
-Hopefully, they will respond accordingly and work to rectify an issue if there’s genuinely one at hand.
+Let them know immediately that there needs to be an improvement in communication so you can get back on track with payments.
+Hopefully, they will respond accordingly and work to rectify an issue if there’s one at hand.
 Keeping lines of communication open between your company and its vendors can help prevent late payments from arising.

 8) Double Payment Error